Integration.

 I do get tired of continually needing to explain the service I actually provide when I’m pretty sure from the start that it’s not what someone is seeking.
 However, even in places where it does make a clear distinction that the integration is to support an individual before and/or after an experience, due to the legalities and underground nature of this work, sometimes people will still contact me to inquire if I guide sessions using psychedelics.
 This may be understandable; as a budding field, I am willing to do a certain amount of initial legwork, but with so many integration lists now popping up, the lists themselves are confusing in what their practitioners offer.

-I believe this ambiguity clouds the field and devalues the importance of pre and post integration play, especially as so many are seeking peak experiences, and many would rather have those experiences repetitively rather than doing the deeper work that is putting those experiences into practice into their lives.
+I believe this ambiguity clouds the field and devalues the importance of pre and post-integration play, especially as so many are seeking peak experiences, and many would rather have those experiences repetitively rather than do the deeper work that is putting those experiences into practice into their lives.

-Due to the legalities, ‘integration’ seems like somewhat of a hidden password and may very well be the case for some practitioners.
-But there are many others, including myself, who do not provide guided experiences or referrals for guides but are only there for preparation and post-integration support.
+Due to the legalities, ‘integration’ seems like somewhat of a hidden password, and this may very well be the case for some practitioners.
+But many others, including myself, do not provide guided experiences or referrals for guides but are only there for preparation and post-integration support.

 Let’s look a little more closely at what we’re talking about here.